Common questions about radiation therapy

 - How is radiation therapy given?

-- Where will you have treatment?
+- Where will I have treatment?

-- Can you work during radiation therapy?
+- Will I be able to work during radiation therapy?

 External beam radiation therapy (EBRT)

 Radiation beams from a large machine called a linear accelerator are precisely aimed at the area of the body where the cancer is located.
 The process is similar to having an x-ray.
 You will lie on a treatment table underneath a machine that moves around your body.
 You won’t see or feel the radiation, although the machine can make noise as it moves.
 Learn more about EBRT.

 A radiation source is placed inside the body or, more rarely, injected into a vein or swallowed.
 The most common form of internal radiation therapy is brachytherapy, where temporary or permanent radiation sources are placed inside the body next to or inside the cancer.

 Radiation therapy is usually given in the radiation oncology department of a hospital or in a treatment centre.
 This may be in the public or private health system.
 The large machines used for EBRT are kept in a separate treatment room.

 While treatment courses vary, most people have radiation therapy as an outpatient.
 This means you do not stay in hospital, but travel to the treatment centre for each session.
 For some types of internal radiation therapy, you may need to stay in hospital overnight or for a few days.

 You may have treatment once a day, Monday to Friday, for several weeks, but shorter courses of one to five treatments are also common.